FernLab/cookiecutter-py-package/docs/tutorial.rst

 PythonPackage
 =============

-This manual explains how to create a directory structure for a Python Package using the **Cookiecutter** Template from FERNLab.
+This manual explains how to create a directory structure for a Python Package using the **Cookiecutter** Template from FERN.Lab.

 Furthermore, it also explains how to create a GitLab repository for that package.
 So following are covered: